neicnordic/ahm18.neic.nordforsk.org/teambuilding.md

 ### Time and place
 Wednesday 17:00-19:00 in the hotel pub area downstairs.
 The pub will be open, so if you want you can buy softdrinks or any other drink you prefer, in addition to snacks.

+### Connection
+One of your team members needs to download the speed quiz virtual buzzer app.
+Then connect to the special Wifi with the SSID "NEIC-Speedquizz" password is "weAreAllWinners".
+Select a team name within your team and connect to the server.
+Please just use one phone during the game and please do not use any kind of cheating.

 ### Overall Goals
 The overall goal of this teambuilding session is to have fun and link up with others.
 Where "others" preferrably are people you don't usually work with.